Services Feature

 service_attachments | Downloadable files (PDFs, consent forms) |

-service_plans | Session packages, subscriptions, and hybrid plans (3 billing models) |
+service_plans | Session packages, subscriptions, and hybrid plans (3 plan types) |

 patient_service_plans | Patient enrollment, session tracking, and access window tracking |

-products | Physical goods (elastic bands, supplements) for standalone sales or bundling |
+products | Physical goods catalog (elastic bands, supplements) — reference only, no e-commerce |

-service_plan_products | Junction: which products are bundled with a service plan (template) |
+service_plan_products | Junction: which products are bundled with a service plan (informational) |

 Service Catalog vs Scheduling